 This is an invitation to step into an ongoing role as part of an emerging healthcare coalition.

-Day 1 will be an open forum and community feast.
+Day 1 will be a forum and community feast open to Indigenous community members, relatives, and caregivers.

 This opportunity is intended for individuals who are interested in remaining connected beyond the training and contributing in ways that are feasible to ongoing coalition activities.
 While levels of involvement will vary, we are seeking volunteers who see themselves as part of a collective effort.